 At some point, I was doing ballet 3 times a week and strength workouts including weighted leg days on the other 3 to 4 days.
 It did me in.
 One day I started feeling pain in my knee which made it very difficult to do jumping movements and the upward motion of a fondue (similar to the upward phase of a one-legged squat).
 My orthopedist advised me to stop ballet completely for about 2 months and focus on resting my knee and strengthening surrounding muscles.
 It was so disappointing and frustrating, but I knew I had to follow doctor’s orders.

-When I got the go signal to return to class, there were a couple of things that really helped me: One was to give myself more warm-up time and do foam rolling on my calves and IT band area before class.
-Second, I focused on upper body workouts for the non-ballet days, and now rest completely on Saturdays.
-My legs are so much happier.
+When I got the go signal to return to class, there were a couple of things that really helped me: One was to give myself more warm-up time before class.
+Second is to really focus on strengthening and flexibility exercises that - over time - can help you recruit the right muscles for the right movements, maintain alignment and avoid injury.
 Stop using age as an excuse.

 Age is definitely not a barrier to trying something new and challenging yourself physically.
 As we get older, we NEED activities that can keep our minds and bodies in tiptop shape.
 If dance is not your thing, then go seek out activities that you’ll enjoy!
 Message me if you’d like ideas.